 Also in Texas, Overton Ray Elementary School offers a fluid learning space.
 Students can use MyPlace lounge furniture to decide how they wish to sit, lounge or cocoon as they learn together or take a break.
 Students respond to these flexible furniture designs that support unique learning styles.

-3. Prepare for an unpredictable future.
+3. Flexibility helps us prepare for an unpredictable future.

 COVID-19 proved that we never know what challenges we’ll be facing next school year.
 To some extent, we need to embrace that unpredictability.